jgehrcke/github-repo-stats/README.md

 ## Credits

-This walks on the shoulders of giants.
-Shoutout to
+This walks on the shoulders of giants:

 * [Pandoc](https://pandoc.org/) for rendering HTML from Markdown.
 * [Altair](https://altair-viz.github.io/) and [Vega-Lite](https://vega.github.io/vega-lite/) for visualization.